kserve/community/membership.md

 - Sponsored by a subproject lead
   - With no objections from other leads
   - Done through PR to update the OWNERS file
-- May either self-nominate, be nominated by an approver in the subproject
+- May either self-nominate or nominated by an approver in the subproject

 ##### Responsibilities and privileges